If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 - Green peppers

 According to a six-month study published in the American Journal of Preventative Medicine, people who kept tabs on their daily eating habits for six days a week reported losing about twice as many pounds as those who didn’t keep written records.

-By monitoring your daily eating habits, you will have a better idea of what goes into your mouth, which can help you better assess your daily eating choices and habits.
+By monitoring your daily eating habits, you give yourself a better idea of what’s going into your mouth, This can help you better assess your daily eating choices and habits.

-As a result, get yourself a diet journal, and start tracking the amount of foods you consume throughout the day—snacks and treats included.
+Here’s what you need to do.
+Get yourself a diet journal and start tracking the amount of food you consume throughout the day, including snacks and treats.

-Another helpful way to keep tabs on your daily eating habits is taking photos of your meals and snacks.
+Photographing your meals and snacks is another helpful way to keep tabs on your daily eating habits.

-According to research conducted at the University of Wisconsin-Madison, taking pictures of every meal and snack you eat can encourage you to change your diet.
+According to a study conducted at the University of Wisconsin-Madison, taking pictures of every meal and snack you eat can encourage you to change your diet.

-Hence, try eating four to five 350 to 500-calorie meals every three to four hours.
-These small meals should include breakfast, a mid-morning snack, a small early lunch, a mid-afternoon snack, then finally a small and light dinner.
+Try eating four to five 350 to 500-calorie meals every three to four hours.
+These small meals should include breakfast, a mid-morning snack, a small early lunch, a mid-afternoon snack, a finally a small, light dinner.